 Use self-assessment to develop the learning skills students will need for professional competence, and to make them aware of and more responsible for their own learning processes.

-Skilled self-assessment can be as reliable as other forms of assessment, but you must provide students with training and practice if you want results to closely align with other assessors' results.
+Skilled self-assessment can be as reliable as other forms of assessment, but teachers must provide students with training and practice if they want results to closely align with other assessors' results.

 You can introduce students to the idea of self-assessment using: